chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

 foo.cleanfiles      line separated list of files to remove before next test run CLEANFILES          directory-wide list of files to remove before test runs foo.noexec          empty file.
 Indicates .chpl file should only be compiled,
                     not executed.
-See `this section <Controlling How It Runs>`_ for more information. foo.notest          empty file.
-Indicates the file should not be run explicitly See `this section <Controlling How It Runs>`_ for more information.
+See `Controlling How It Runs`_ for more information. foo.notest          empty file.
+Indicates the file should not be run explicitly See `Controlling How It Runs`_ for more information.
 NOTEST              empty file.
 Indicates the directory should not be run foo.skipif          line separated list of conditions under which the test
                     should not be run, or a script to compute the same.
-See `this section <Limiting Where the Test Runs>`_ for more information
-SKIPIF              same as above, but applied to the entire directory foo.suppressif      line separated list of conditions under which the test is
-                    expected to fail, or a script to compute the same foo.timeout         time in seconds after which start_test should stop this test See `this section <Limiting Time Taken>`_ for more information
+See `Limiting Where the Test Runs`_ for more information SKIPIF              same as above, but applied to the entire directory foo.suppressif      line separated list of conditions under which the test is expected to fail, or a script to compute the same foo.timeout         time in seconds after which start_test should stop this test See `Limiting Time Taken`_ for more information ..
-..
 -------------------------------------------------------------------------------
 **performance**